 A new yoga mat is full of promise and excitement to revitalize your practice.
 But along with promise, a new mat offers up something less appealing: new-mat smell.

-Whether your mat is made of recycled rubber, jute, bamboo or the more common and affordable PVC, it will release an odor that alerts all around you to its newness.
+Whether your mat is made of rubber, jute, bamboo or the more common and affordable PVC, it will release an odor that alerts all around you to its newness.

 What’s a concerned yogi — one who doesn’t want to subject herself or her fellow downward doggers to headache-inducing off-gassing — to do?